How to Create a Digital Vision Board for FREE

 - Photos you set out to take in order to capture the images you want to include on your vision board

-- Online sources of free graphics (There are many sources for paid photos such as my current favorite, CanStockPhoto, but I am only listing sources for free to use graphics in this detailed list.)
+- Online sources of free graphics There are many sources for paid photos such as DepositPhotos and CanStockPhoto, but my favorite source for free photos is Pixabay: https://pixabay.com/

 Putting it together

 There are two ways you can put your vision board collage together:

 - You can create a vision board with physical materials using printed photos, magazine pictures, phrases cut from printed sources, written words, and artistic representations on a cork board, piece of paper, or poster board, or

 - you can create a digital vision board.

 I created a digital vision board using Picasa, so that’s what I’ll explain in detail.

 I looked into using Pinterest, but I didn’t want my vision board in internet land even if it is supposedly private.
 (Not that there’s anything scandalous on my vision board.)